chenxin1996/MVHSS/README.md

 # MVHSS
-The code of MVHSS scheme in the Verifiable Homomorphic Secret Sharing for Low Degree Polynomials paper
+The code of MVHSS in the paper.
 ## IDE
 In the coding, we chose CLion as IDE.
-So, you need to run the code in the CLion.
+Therefore, if you use CLion as IDE it will help you deploy this project mor conveniently.
 ## Dependencies
 ### Install m4
     wget http://mirrors.kernel.org/gnu/m4/m4-1.4.13.tar.gz